-- ♦ Dress code and grooming.
+- " Dress code and grooming.

-- ♦ Personal hygiene.
+- " Personal hygiene.

-- Attitude.
+- " Attitude.

-- ♦ Politeness.
+- " Politeness.

-- ♦ The car you drive.
+- " The car you drive.

-- ♦ The location of your business.
+- " The location of your business.

-- ♦ The name of your business.
+- " The name of your business.

-- ♦ Your staff.
+- " Your staff.

-- Your business cards.
+- " Your business cards.

-- ♦ Your logo.
+- " Your logo.

-- ♦ The message on your answer phone.
+- " The message on your answer phone.

-You can't afford to dismiss the image issue.
-You can produce the world's highest-precision paper clip, or give the world's most heavenly massage, but if you're not making the right impression on your customers, you'll find you don't have any.
+You cannot afford to dismiss the image issue.
+You can produce the world's highest-precision paper clip, or give the world's most heavenly massage, but if you're not making the right impression on your customers, you'll find you may not have any.

-The situations below show you how image can play a key role:
+The situations below show you haw image can play a key role:

-SITUATION HELPFUL IMAGE UNHELPFUL IMAGE You are making an important presentation to a potential customer.
+Situation Helpful Image Unhelpful Image You are making an important presentation to a potential customer.
 You turn up early and make sure that everything is in working order for your presentation.
-You turn up late and fumble your way through the presentation.
-You sell high-quality bedroom furniture.
-Your delivery person dusts the newly-installed furniture, and everything around it.
-You turn up to deliver the furniture in a battered old van.
-You run a small jam and preserves company with its own shop.
-You give out a small sample jar with every over-the-counter order.
-Customers in the shop can see your employees smoking in the back.
-You run a childcare facility.
-You greet each parent by name as they bring their child each morning.
-Your hair is unkempt, your clothes are scruffy, and you have BO.
-You are giving a seminar to would-be entrepreneurs.
-You hand out a synopsis of your seminar for the audience to refer to later.
-You are not careful with your language, and offend some of the participants.
+You turn up late and fumble your way through the presentation You sell high-quality bedroom furniture Your delivery person dusts the newly-installed furniture, and everything around it You turn up to deliver the furniture in a battered old van You run a small jam and preserves company with its own shop You give out a small sample jar with every over-the -counter order Customers in the shop can see your employees smoking in the back You run a childcare facility You greet each parent by name as they bring their child each morning Your hair is unkempt, your clothes are scruffy, and you have BO You are giving a seminar to would-be entrepreneurs You hand out a synopsis of your seminar for the audience to refer to later You are not careful with your language, and offend some of the participants.